j4n-r/FSWD_sc-admin/docs/technical-docs/data-model.md

 </details>

 **work in progress**

 This will be revised in the future.

-Below you can fin the current data model.
+Below you can find the current data model.
 ![image](https://github.com/user-attachments/assets/b4461f4e-52f7-48fc-9f4a-e75dda6f659d)